virgo-agent-toolkit/super-agent/README.md

 Then in a browser (Firefox and Chrome are known to work), load the static file and append the url to the agent in a hash.
 For example: `https://myserver.org/#wss://myagent:8443/`

+## Custom Scripts and Future Features

+One of the main goals of this system is to provide a platform for programmers of all skill levels to write and share scripts in a portable and controlled environment for performing various tasks.
+This can mean process automation or quick diagnostic scripts, or maintenance tasks.

+Currently there is the very beginning.
+A `script(code:String)` command that runs a lua script in a sandbox where all the platform functions are globally available.

+This means that you can do complex tasks such as conditionally search for a file containing certain contents and return the path once found, all remotely in the agent, without needing to transfer all the intermediate results across the slow network connection.

+The sample client uses this to quickly query things like operating system, username, home directory, etc in a single call so that when the user wants to spawn a shell, it knows what the appropriate flags to send to the `pty` function are.

+In the future, there will be a capabilities based permissions system where authenticated users will be authorized to work in specified scopes (much like oauth scopes).
+For example, you might give read-only access to someone who's job is to look in the machine for potential problems, but not actually change anything on the system.
+The owner would probably want full access.
+You could restrict filesystem commands to certain system calls or restrict to certain folders/files.

+There will be a script publishing system where scripts can be written once and published.
+The system will analyze all the system calls made by the script and assign it a default permissions scope.
+Administrators can override this to require less permissions for specific scripts, trusting in the script itself to restrict the user properly (basically like how setuid binaries work in unix).

+These scripts can be published and versioned to shared script repositories where metadata like rating, usage tags, description, author, etc can be attached.

+Some agents can be deployed with restrictive white-lists of pre-approved scripts and users can only run those scripts within the parameters set forth in their definitions.

+Basically this system is aimed at being useful for a wide range of trust use-cases from very limited to full access with fine grained control over what is allowed.

+Also all actions will be optionally logged for later audits or simply to remember what was done.

 [Luvit]: https://luvit.io/
 [luvi]: https://github.com/luvit/luvi
 [lit]: https://github.com/luvit/lit/blob/master/README.md